 - Greenland=75 arctic wolves

-For more information on wolves & the latest news on the Alaskan wolf kill plan, check out:
+For information on wolves & news on the Alaskan wolf kill plan, click on wolves.

 Looking for more sites?
-Click below on Wolves.
+Click below on Cold Hard Facts